Buntine Highway is an awe-inspiring route through remote areas of Australia

 Is the Buntine Highway sealed?

-Named after Noel Buntine (a road train pioneer and drover) in 1996, the road is mostly paved.
-336km of the road is sealed and 222km predominantly paved.
+The road is mostly paved.
+336km of the road is sealed, and 222km predominantly paved.
 A 4x4 vehicle is recommended.
-There are a lot of blind corners and a 20 per cent of the road is very dangerous, very narrow for road trains to get around each other.
+There are a lot of blind corners, and 20% of the road is very dangerous and narrow for road trains to get around each other.

 Pic&more info: https://nancybates.weebly.com/off-with-isabel/yep-that-qualifies-as-a-panther-in-the-australian-bush